 Solar cell efficiency is not comparable to the energy efficiency of your furnace or water heater.
-If your furnace is higher efficiency that leads to a decrease in your utility bills and more money in your pocket.
+If your furnace is high-efficiency, that leads to a decrease in utility bills and more money in your pocket.

 That is not what solar module efficiency is.

-So efficiency only comes into play when you are determining the amount of area required to produce a given amount of power.
-Whether a module is 5% efficient or 20% efficient, if it will produce 10W that is what you will get.
+So efficiency only comes into play when determining the area required to produce a given amount of power.
+Whether a module is 5% efficient or 20% efficient, if it will produce 10W, that is what you will get.

 Also, efficiency is only applicable to modules that are used outdoors.
-This is due to the fact that the light spectrum of the sun is very different from indoor light sources.
+This is because the sun's light spectrum is very different from indoor light sources.

-This happens because LED lights produce light primarily in the visible spectrum where the amorphous silicon is absorbing light to generate power.
+This happens because LED lights produce light primarily in the visible spectrum, where the amorphous silicon absorbs light to generate power.

 The mono-crystalline silicon cells are higher efficiency outdoors because they convert much of the infrared light from the sun into power, but LED lights produce little infrared light.